wallicestene/Bookify/README.md

-Here’s a documentation template you can add to the README file on GitHub for your "Bookify" application:

----

 # Bookify - MERN Stack Booking App

 **Bookify** is a full-featured booking platform, where users can browse and book Properties.
 The application allows users to search for available properties, make bookings, and hosts can list their properties for booking.